asmhmahmud/Bats-Autoscaler/README.md

 This is a generalized version of our source code.
 All publication related settings has been removed.
 For more information please visit https://sites.google.com/site/asmhmahmud/research#bats

-Use visual studio 2013 or later to run AzureAutoScalerSystem use Netbeans 8.0 or later to run AzureSimulator
+Use visual studio 2013 or later to run AzureAutoScalerSystem.
+Use Netbeans 8.0 or later to run AzureSimulator

 ## Summary of the project